Synk-Lab/Prism/README.md

 # Prism

-**The complete Soroban transaction debugger — from cryptic error to root cause in one command.**
+** Soroban transaction debugger — from cryptic error to root cause in one command.**

 Prism turns opaque Soroban errors into plain English, replays historical transactions against reconstructed ledger state, and lets you step through contract execution with full time-travel debugging.
 It handles everything from decoding `Error(Contract, #3)` into the actual enum name defined in the contract, to showing you exactly which host function call consumed the last byte of your CPU budget.